stephaneVercouillieBMID/slate/source/workingVersion.html.md

  ## Customize the user consent screen
 Consent is used to allow an end user to grant a client access to resources and consent screen describes the information that the user is releasing and the terms that apply.

-You request access to the information user release using the [`scope`]
+You request access to the information user release using the `scope` parameter.

 Service Provider (you) will provide,